biomobst/IAS_hotspot_model/Freshwater model for Bothnian sea/readme.md

 We downloaded and formatted the following environmental data layers from https://neo.gsfc.nasa.gov/ and generated consistent continental data layers covering land and sea at 5 arcmin resolution for the following variables: Due to problems with downloading the larger files with data in °C and mg/m3 respectively and nonresponsive technical support we instead used the smaller image files with data as 1 byte/pixel in arbitrary units (AU).
 The classifier used, Random Forests, in a nonlinear model and sets cutoff based on the rank of values.
 Thus, scaling of data will not change the model and this time-saving shortcut does not impact the predictions.

 Sea surface temperature (SST)
-o   Annual mean SST in AU
+* Annual mean SST in AU
-o   Annual max SST in AU
+* Annual max SST in AU
-o   Annual min SST in AU
+* Annual min SST in AU
-o   Annual amplitude SST in AU
+* Annual amplitude SST in AU

 Chlorofyll (Chla)
 o   mean Chla of most productive month in AU o   min Chla of most productive month in in AU